mui/toolpad/docs/data/toolpad/connecting-to-datasources/google-sheets.md

 # Google Sheets

-<p class="description">Google Sheets query type allows us to fetch data from Google sheets living in your Google Drive</p>
+<p class="description">Google Sheets datasource allows us to fetch data from Google sheets living in your Google Drive</p>

 ## Working with Google Sheets

-As explained in the [connections](/toolpad/connecting-to-data-sources/connections/) section before you can use `Google Sheets` query you will first need to setup `connection`
+As explained in the [connections](/toolpad/connecting-to-datasources/connections/) section before you can use `Google Sheets` query you will first need to setup `connection`

 1. Once your `connection` is ready click on `ADD QUERY` in the `Properties editor` on the right

-1. Select `Google Sheets` type and click `CREATE QUERY`
+1. Select `Google Sheets` datasource and click `CREATE QUERY`

    ![Google sheets type](/static/toolpad/google-sheets-query-1.png)

-1. We got all the basic configuration settings as described in [queries](/toolpad/connecting-to-data-sources/queries/) section
+1. We got all the basic configuration settings as described in [queries](/toolpad/connecting-to-datasources/queries/) section

 1. In addition we can configure following properties inline